-Office of Science & ٤- Technology Policy •

-- 1. Irnpact: Research findings are expected to have major influence on human health or dietary practices. - Substantial existing knowledge gap: There is insufficient knowledge in a specific area either because little relevant research has been carried out or because the research has not yielded conclusive results. - 3.
-Researchability: An adequate capability- knowledge base, skilled personnel, and research techniques -exists to address the problem so that research is likely to result in a significant breakthrough in knowledge.
-This criterion depends on scientific judgment about the met hods available to operationalize research questions.
+Office of Science & ' Technology Policy • National Academy of Sciences' .
+General Accounting Office 1.
+Irnpact: Research findings are expected to have major influence on human health or dietary practices.
+1. What advances in knowledge will specific areas of research produce, and what is the scientific or technological significance of these advances?
+1. Knowledge gaps at present.
+1. Substantial existing knowledge gap: There is insufficient knowledge in a specific area either because little relevant research has been carried out or because the research has not yielded conclusive results.
+2. If research does produce results, what effect would they likely have on reducing global hunger and malnutrition over the next several decades? , 3.
+Researchability: An adequate capability- knowledge base, skilled personnel, and research tech- niques -exists to address the problem so that research is likely to result in a significant break- through in knowledge.
+This criterion depends on scientific judgment about the met hods available to oper- ationalize research questions.
+3.What supportive action Will be required to conduct research for accelerated activity recommended (e.g., more resources, policy changes, organizational changes)?